-Today’s guide is a step-by-step walkthrough on how to crop a video in Windows 10.
+Today’s guide is a step-by-step walkthrough on how to crop a video on Windows 10 & 11.

 Also, some social media platforms require your videos to have specific dimensions, and if not for the availability of aspect ratio tools, sometimes you might have to manually crop your videos to suit every platform’s video-sharing standards.